invoidstar/invoidstar.github.io/_pages/about.md

 Honors and Awards
 ======
 [Apr.
-2023] Outstanding Graduates of Shandong Province [May 2022] Meritorious Winner in Mathematical Contest in Modeling [Dec.
-2021] Third Prize in Chinese Undergraduate Physics Experiment Tournament [Apr.
-2021] Honorable Mention Winner in Mathematical Contest in Modeling [Nov.
+2023] Outstanding Graduates of Shandong Province <br>
+[May 2022] Meritorious Winner in Mathematical Contest in Modeling <br>
+[Dec.
+2021] Third Prize in Chinese Undergraduate Physics Experiment Tournament <br>
+[Apr.
+2021] Honorable Mention Winner in Mathematical Contest in Modeling <br>
+[Nov.
 2020] Third Prize in National English Competition for College Students

 Contact with me